fivebats/FBAudio/README.md

 **FBAudioLibTester** is a program that shows how to use FBSoundTouchAVAssetPlayer.
 It prompts the user to select a song from the iTunes library on their device and plays it.
 A tempo slider permits changes to the playing audio tempo.

+**Please note that the test app cannot be run in the simulator because the simulator runtime does not have some of the required libraries.**

 ## How to Use

 Copy the contents of the FBAudioLib folder into your project.